 Supporting you to plan, grow and thrive…

-Forum Strategy is a strategy and membership organisation for CEOs – with an emphasis on executive leadership training and coaching; organisational development and strategic planning; and leadership development networks.
+Forum Strategy is a strategy and membership organisation for CEOs & COOs – with an emphasis on executive leadership training and coaching; organisational development and strategic planning; and leadership development networks.
 We support leaders and organisations to plan, grow and thrive.

-Forum’s reach is national.
-We run six regional CEO leadership development networks across England and have provided highly-valued strategic consultancy support for many dozens of organisations, including academy trusts.
+Forum runs national CEO & COO leadership development networks across England and has provided highly-valued strategic consultancy support for many dozens of organisations, including academy trusts.
 Our Being The CEO programme (which includes executive coaching) is fully subscribed, and our book of the same name has received critical acclaim from experienced CEOs.
 Our work and thought leadership has been covered in a wide range of media publications.

 Michael Pain, LLB (Hons), Barrister at Law